Module 4: Subject Matter Expert

 - Marketing and communications - branding, communications, promotion, PR, digital and social media, website development, and advertising - including Girlguiding strategy.

-- Membership systems - using Join Us, Go! and working within Girlguiding’s data protection policy.
+- Membership systems - using GO and working within Girlguiding’s data protection policy.

 - Outdoor skills – everything from giving Leaders the confidence to take girls outdoors to outdoor safety and expedition skills.